-Since it is the shadows that show form, it is the shadows that visually create wrinkles.
+Since it’s the shadows that show form, it’s the shadows that visually create wrinkles.
 The darker the shadow, the deeper the wrinkle–and vice versa.
 So, to visually eliminate or tone down wrinkles, all we need to do is lighten the shadows that visually created them.
 Obviously, the way to do that is by shining a light into the wrinkles.
-To do that means we have to have the light coming from straight in front of the subject–at the camera angle.
+To do that means we have to have the light coming from straight in front of the subject at the camera angle.

 So, we take the light off the camera and raise it up.
 With the light above our head, we will actually be shooting from under the light.
-This creates the “butterfly lighting” pattern because it casts a small butterfly-shaped shadow under the nose.
+This creates the butterfly lighting pattern because it casts a small butterfly-shaped shadow under the nose.
 It can be tiny and almost unnoticeable or slightly larger depending on how high you position the light.
-But, it is enough to add some depth and life to the photo.
+But, it’s enough to add some depth and life to the photo.